Abhisheka394/OnlineDoctorAppointment/README.md

 # OnlineDoctorAppointment

 ## Requirements:
-Users have to be registered on the site.
+1. Users have to be registered on the site.
-User has to give details about his mobile including the problem that the mobile/Laptop has.
+2. User has to give details about his mobile including the problem that the mobile/Laptop has.
-There will be a doctor signup and signin.
+3. There will be a doctor signup and signin.
-Docker type and specialization to be given
+4. Docter type and specialization to be given
-Docker availability to be given (Assume that doctor is available from 9am - 6pm on 5 days a week) User has to book an appointment with the doctor
+5. Docter availability to be given (Assume that doctor is available from 9am - 6pm on 5 days a week)
+4. User has to book an appointment with the doctor

 ## Backend:
 Backend must be developed using Golang